canada-ca/digital-playbook-guide-numerique/fr/10-soyez-bons-gestionnaires-donnees.md

 - share your review findings with leadership **(Digital Service Standard (Ontario))**

+- Your data should show: **(Digital Service Standard (AU))**
+  - user satisfaction has increased
+  - digital take-up is increasing in line with service plans
+  - completion rate has been maintained
+  - cost per transaction is decreasing in line with service plans.

 ### Guides d'implémentation

 **\[TODO: Ajouter / réviser les éléments du guide de mise en œuvre\]**